Best Shoes for Kids with Pronation – Improve Posture and Gait

 • Available in medium, wide, and extra wide widths.

-• Also available with laces on the New Balance website, Amazon, and Zappos.
+• Also available with laces on the New Balance website or Amazon .

 • I suggest that you get this shoe a half size larger than your toddler’s current foot size.